harman-khehara/PlanPal/README.md

   <a href="https://flutter.dev/docs/get-started/install">Flutter</a> website for more information.</p>

 <ol>
-  <li>Open up Command Prompt on Windows or Terminal on macOS/Linux.</li>
+  <li>Open up Command Prompt on Windows, or Terminal on macOS/Linux.</li>
   <li>Use the <code>cd</code> command to change the directory to the location of the <code>.dart</code> files for this app.</li>
   <li>Use the <code>flutter pub get</code> command to get all dependencies for the app.</li>
   <li>Use the <code>flutter run</code> command.</li>